Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 * mojo driver: provides a shell (for read-eval-print-loop or REPL), and allows you to build and run Mojo programs, package Mojo modules (including support for the 🔥 extension!), generate docs, and format code‍
 * Extension for Visual Studio Code (VS Code): supports various productivity features such as syntax highlighting, code completion, and more ‍
 * Jupyter kernel: supports building and running Mojo notebooks, including Python code‍
-* Debugging support (coming soon): step into and inspect running Mojo programs, even intermixing C++ and Mojo stack frames
+* Debugging support: step into and inspect running Mojo programs, even intermixing C++ and Mojo stack frames

 A. Via an installation script: